 - Key Skills: Learn Programmable Logic Controllers (PLCs), robotics, sensors, actuators, Human-Machine Interfaces (HMI), and system integration.

-- Focus Areas: Develop expertise in areas such as manufacturing, materials processing, logistics, construction, or energy management.
+- Focus Areas: Gain expertise in areas like manufacturing, materials processing, logistics, construction, or energy management.

-- Continuous Learning: Stay updated on emerging technologies like AI, IoT, and software integration to remain competitive in the field.
+- Continuous Learning: Stay updated on AI, IoT, and software integration to adapt to evolving technology.

 Get Into This Career With An Associate Degree

-There’s no better way to prepare for your career than earning an Associate of Occupational Studies (AOS) Degree at ITI Technical College.
-Our Automation & Electronic Systems Technology Program provides the knowledge and skills for obtaining an entry-level position in this field.
-Contact us soon.
+There’s no better way to prepare for your career than earning an Automation & Electronic Systems Technology (AOS) Associate in Occupational Studies Degree at ITI Technical College.
+This program provides the knowledge and skills needed to pursue entry-level positions in the field.
+Contact us today for more information.

 For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website: https://iticollege.edu/disclosures/